szczyglis-dev/py-gpt/README.md

 - **cmd**: `echo "{song_text}" > {_home}/{title}.txt`

-With the setup above, every time you ask GPT to generate a song for you and save it to the disk, it will:
+With the setup above, every time you ask model to generate a song for you and save it to the disk, it will:

 1. Generate a song.
 2. Locate your command.